 - Initial root canal therapy may fail (sometimes within several weeks, sometimes after many years) necessitating secondary procedures, which could also fail.
 Though the procedure is very predictable and the success rate very high, you should be aware that failures do happen for any number of reasons.
 We are dealing with an individual response to healing procedures, and everyone’s response to treatment is different.

-- Occasionally a tooth will feel sensitive or sore for an extended period of time after treatment, sometimes this can be treated.
+- Occasionally a tooth will feel sensitive or sore for an extended period of time after treatment.
+Sometimes this can be treated.
 Sometimes the tooth will gradually heal on its own.
 Sometimes, however, this is a sign of an undetectable fracture within the tooth and the tooth may have to be removed.

-- Most importantly, a tooth will become more brittle after root canal therapy and must be capped or crowned as soon as possible after healing to prevent fracture and loss of the tooth.
+- Most importantly, a tooth will become more brittle after root canal therapy and must be crowned as soon as possible after healing to prevent fracture and loss of the tooth.
 You should avoid chewing on that tooth until the crown is placed, if possible.

 The American Dental Association has an online video about root canals, click here.